2018–19 NFL playoffs: NFC: Dallas Cowboys 24, Seattle Seahawks 22

 On the second play after the kickoff, Wilson's 53-yard completion to Lockett gave Seattle a first down on the Dallas 13-yard line.
 Wilson followed this up with two completions to backup running back J. D. McKissic, the first for 6 yards and the second a 7-yard touchdown pass.
 Chris Carson then scored on a two-point conversion run, cutting the score to 24–22 with 1:16 left.
 However, Michael Dickson's ensuing drop kick went right into the hands of Beasley, enabling Dallas to run out the rest of the game and secure their first playoff win since the 2014 playoffs.
+For Seattle, this was their first one-and-done postseason since 2004.
+This was the second playoff meeting between Seattle and Dallas; Seattle won the previous meeting in the 2006 Wild Card round when Dallas quarterback Tony Romo botched the snap on a field-goal attempt.

 Prescott finished the game 22-of-33 for 226 yards and a touchdown, with one interception.
 He also rushed for 29 yards and a touchdown.
 His top receiver was Cooper, who caught seven passes for 106 yards.
 Elliott had 26 carries for 137 yards and a touchdown, while also catching four passes for 32 yards.
 For Seattle, Wilson completed 18-of-27 passes for 233 yards and a touchdown, while also running for 14 yards and a score.
 Lockett caught four passes for 120 yards, returned a kickoff for 52 yards and gained 22 yards on three punt returns.
 Michael Dickson averaged 51.4 yards per punt on his seven punts and put one of them in the 20.